Parc quarry: Innovation

 Kellow's talent for seeing issues and finding innovative solutions to them continued at Croesor, and two in particular benefitted the workforce at Parc.
 The first was a change in working practice.
 Traditionally, slate was extracted as bargains, which consisted of a group of four men, two rockmen who worked underground extracting the blocks of slate from a specific chamber, and two who worked on the surface processing the blocks to make the slate products.
 When development work was occurring underground, the surface workers would have nothing to do, and then when rock was being produced, the underground workers often could not work as fast as they would like due to a surplus of blocks awaiting processing.
 To Kellow's mind, the situation was made worse by the fact that while one group of surface workers was overwhelmed with blocks, another group might have nothing to do.
 He decided to split the link between rockmen and slate-makers, so that blocks arrived at the surface, and were then allocated to the slate-makers by ballot.
-There was initial resistance to such a change in working practice, but in the first month, output increased by 25 percent, and the opposition melted away as the workers saw their wages increase significantly.
+There was initial resistance to such a change in working practice, but in the first month, output increased by 25 per cent, and the opposition melted away as the workers saw their wages increase significantly.
 The practice was implemented at Parc, and ultimately in a number of the major quarries in North Wales.

 His next innovation was a hydraulic drill, powered by high-pressure water.
 A number of quarries were experimenting with compressed air percussive drills, but Kellow disliked them, because they were noisy, created clouds of dust, and were uncomfortable to the men who had to use them for long periods.
 His design of twist drill was attached to the rock by making two 2.5 in holes, which acted as anchorages, and pressure of 2 to 3 tons was applied, which enabled a 7.5 ft hole to be drilled in under two minutes.
 Previously, hand drilling of such a hole took around ten hours, and the new process created no dust.
 Kellow implemented another change in working practice, so that rockmen in a chamber would create the two small anchorage holes where they needed a hole to be drilled, and then call for the drilling team, probably one man and an assistant, who would set up the drill, drill the hole, and move on to the next chamber.
 The drilling team had an interest in maintaining the drill, and the rockmen could get on with blasting the rock and extracting blocks.
 Kellow refined the design of the drill over the years, and they were used extensively at Croesor and Parc, and found some use at Llechwedd quarry in Blaenau Ffestiniog, but Weaver has suggested that it failed to find wider markets because Kellow did not emphasise the changes in working practice which made it a success in his own quarries.